d-wiltshire/stock-analysis/README.md

-The analysis was improved after its original coding with refactored code, in order to improve performance.
-The original analysis used code that...
+The analysis was improved, after its original coding, with refactored code.

-The refactored analysis used code that....
+The refactored analysis utilized a `tickerIndex` variable across four arrays (`tickers`, `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`).

 The refactored code produced significant gains in terms of computation speed.
-Using the original code, the computation time for 2017 figures was _____, and for 2018 figures was _____.
-Using the refactored code, the computation time for 2017 figures was _____. and for 2018 figures was ______.
+Using the original code, the computation time for 2017 figures was approximately .746 seconds, and for 2018 figures was approximately .754 seconds.
+Using the refactored code, the computation time was approximately .105 seconds for both 2017 and 2018.

 ![VBA_Challenge_2017_originalcode](https://user-images.githubusercontent.com/100863488/157741205-b73e3aed-55e9-40df-9271-838b0f26209d.png)
 ![VBA_Challenge_2017_refactoredcode](https://user-images.githubusercontent.com/100863488/157741220-a4dcb804-596f-4691-b755-b38af6b6eaf0.png)